Blog

 Grade Price per kg Notes

-N35 $60 – $70 Entry-grade, often used in industrial fixtures
+N35 $65 – $75 Entry-level grade; commonly used in industrial fixtures and basic motors

 Grade Price per kg Notes